 The blogger is native of Langtang region of Nepal.
-My name is Pasang from Baruwa which is located in the vicinity of Panchpokhari Lake and at the lap of Dorji Lakpa within the Mahalangur Himalayan range.
+My name is Pasang from Baruwa which is located in the vicinity of Panchpokhari Lake and at the lap of Dorji Lakpa (6,966 m) within the Mahalangur Himalaya range.
 Most of the travelers visiting Nepal get involved in the Langtang Valley Trekking, Gosainkunda Lake Trekking, Ganjala Pass Trekking and Kyanjin Gompa Trekking as well as Helambu and Aama Yangri Baruwa Trekking in Nepal.
 However, there are numerous mythical wonders and cultural grandeurs to experience in this region other than just walking on the hills of Langtang.

 As a native from this place I would like to shed some light on the various local festivals as well as myth behind various religiously sacred place of the region.
 It would be fascinating to understand the history, culture and values associated with this region of Nepal.
 Here are some excerpts of the festival and religious significance of various iconic places of Langtang region of Nepal.